MCassandra/TechBlog2/README.md

 # TechBlog2

 ## Description
 Create a CRUD blog site using Node.js, Express, Sequalize, and mySQL.
-This app requires login and password authentication for users to create, update, and delete posts on post they create and other users' posts.
+This app requires login and password authentication for users to create, update, and delete posts they create and other users' posts.

 ## How it works:
 1. On landing page, user is required to sign in.